MB Teacher Magazine

 Sisler Cyber School

 Charles Bazilewich and Robert Esposito run the Sisler Cyber School, the first of its kind in Canada, which specializes in technology education.
-It’s a rare occurrence to have employers reach out to high school...
+It’s a rare occurrence to have employers reach out to high schools looking to recruit students straight from the cl...
 Read More...

 Black History in Manitoba

 In December 1995, the House of Commons officially recognized February as Black History Month in Canada.
-The intent is to recognize and celebrate the achievements and contributions of Black Canadians and their communities who, throughout history, have fundament...
+The intent is to recognize and celebrate the achievements and contributions of Black Canadians and their c...
 Read More...